How to lose weight by checking blood sugar

 So, maintaining a healthy weight can prevent blood sugar spikes that can lead to more weight gain.

-Doing more exercises has shown to increase insulin sensitivity, which means that insulin can function better on lowering blood sugar and preventing sugar spikes.
+Doing more exercises has been shown to increase insulin sensitivity, which means that insulin can function better in lowering blood sugar and preventing sugar spikes.

-Fortunately, both high intensity and moderate-intensity exercises have shown to be effective in improving insulin sensitivity and decreasing blood sugar.
+Fortunately, both high-intensity and moderate-intensity exercises are effective in improving insulin sensitivity and decreasing blood sugar.

 So make sure to drink at least 2 liters of water every day.